 When & where: 8am to 1pm at Shing Mun River.

 Where To Get Traditional Rice Dumplings In Hong Kong 2023

 A number of Hong Kong hotels and restaurants are offering traditional rice dumplings to mark this year’s Dragon Boat Festival, each one coming in a variety of fillings.

-Read more: Your Guide To Fine Dining In Hong Kong
+Read More: Top Fine Dining Restaurants In Hong Kong

 Editor’s Note: “What To Know About The Dragon Boat Festival In Hong Kong” was first published by Fashila Kanakka and most recently updated in May 2023.

 Hero image courtesy of Joshua J. Cotten via Unsplash, image 2 courtesy of Old Hong Kong Photos and The Tales They Tell, Volume 3 by David Bellis, image 3 courtesy of Mae Mu via Unsplash.